1bardesign/batteries/readme.md

 Others may wish to reconsider, and save themselves typing `batteries` a few hundred times :)

+# Why aren't various types using `class`?

+To avoid a dependency on class.lua for those modules

 # License

 MIT, see [here](license.txt)